technosailor/photogramappy/README.md

 # Photogramappy

 This plugin is something I have built to demonstrate the use of advanced, modern PHP in a WordPress context.
 It is fairly simple for practical use reasons.
-It creates a custom post type - `Photographs` - and adds meta for latitude and longitude using the <a href="https://packagist.org/packages/inpsyde/metabox-orchestra">Metabox Orchestra</a> library, add taps into the Google Maps API for rendering maps _below_ post content.
+It creates a custom post type - `Photographs` - and adds meta for latitude and longitude using the <a href="https://packagist.org/packages/inpsyde/metabox-orchestra">Metabox Orchestra</a> library, and it taps into the Google Maps API for rendering maps _below_ post content.

 ## Requirements
 - PHP 7.2